nusu/spectre.scss/README.md

 This sass version converts less to sass for better integration with your sass project and allows you to use sass mixins and @extends to create, for example, additional buttons, labels etc.

+### Install
+Spectre.scss can be installed from: npm

+    npm install spectre.scss

+bower

+    bower install spectre.scss

+or manually you can clone this repository

+### Where is normal css files?
+In order to get processed css files first you need to run

+	npm install
+    gulp

+than gulp will process the scss files to dist/ folder

 ### Usage

 Simply add your main sass file this